 Intangible assets with definite useful lives are amortized mainly on a straight-line basis over their estimated useful lives from the date when the assets are available for use.
 Amortization of intangible assets is included in cost of sales and selling, general and administrative expenses.
 Customer related intangible assets are amortized on a straight-line basis over the estimated useful lives.
 Software for sale is amortized based on the expected sales volume over the expected effective period unless such amortization method does not reflect the pattern of consumption of the expected future benefits from the asset.
 In such cases, software for sale is amortized on a straight-line basis over the remaining useful life.
 Software for internal use is amortized on a straight-line basis over the estimated useful lives.
 Other intangible assets, such as patents and licenses, are amortized from the date when the asset is available for use over the estimated useful lives, such as a contract period, using the method that reflects the pattern of consumption of the future economic benefits by the NEC Group.

-The estimated useful lives of major intancible assets are as follows:
+The estimated useful lives of major intangible assets are as follows:

-ne estimated useful lives of major intangib ne assets are a Software for sale 1-9 years Software for internal use 3-5 years Customer related intangible assets 3-19 years Acquired capitalized development costs 7-17 years Others 2-10 years
+Software for sale 1-9 years

+Software for internal use 3-5 years

+Customer related intangible assets 3-19 years

+Acquired capitalized development costs 3-17 years

+Others 2-10 years